 For many expat families, moving abroad with children can be very challenging.
 More importantly, choosing quality child care in a destination country is another difficult decision.
 As parents, you want to make sure the child care has a safe, happy environment that supports both the intellectual and emotional development of your expat child.

-Here are some tips for finding quality administered child care for expats:
+Tips for finding quality administered child care for expats

 1. Know the types of child care services